 Separate the duplicates: How to clean up your hospital newsletter mailing list

-Even if your hospital newsletter is filled to the brim with the information your fans have been clamoring for, those fans probably don't want to see multiple copies of your publication when they open up their mailboxes.
+Even if your hospital newsletter is filled to the brim with the information your consumers have been clamoring for, those consumers probably don't want to see multiple copies of your publication when they open up their mailboxes.

 And if you're hoping to maximize your marketing budget, you'll want to ensure that you send just one copy to each home in your target market.